 To overcome climate change and environmental degradation, the European Green Deal provides a roadmap for making the EU’s economy sustainable with action to boost the efficient use of resources by moving to a clean, circular economy, and to restore biodiversity and cut pollution.
 It outlines investments needed and financing tools available and explains how to ensure a just and inclusive transition.

 The EU is committed to becoming climate-neutral by 2050.
-To do this, a European Climate Law will be proposed, turning the political commitment into a legal obligation and a trigger for investment.
+To do this, a European Climate Law has proposed to turn the political commitment into a legal obligation and a trigger for investment.
 The strategy shows how Europe can lead the way to climate neutrality by investing in innovative technological solutions, empowering citizens, and aligning action in key areas such as industrial policy, finance, or research – while ensuring social fairness for a just transition.

-The 2030 Agenda for Sustainable Development is also another major objective for the EU.
+The UN 2030 Agenda for Sustainable Development adopted in 2015 is another major objective for the EU.
 Adopted in 2015, this Agenda is a commitment to eradicate poverty and achieve sustainable development by 2030 world-wide, ensuring that no one is left behind.
 The adoption of the 2030 Agenda was a landmark achievement, providing for a shared global vision towards sustainable development for all.
 The scale, ambition and approach of the Agenda are unprecedented.
 One key feature is that the 17 Sustainable Development Goals are global in nature and universally applicable, taking into account national realities, capacities and levels of development and specific challenges.
 All countries, regions and cities, have a shared responsibility to achieve the SDGs, and all have a meaningful role to play locally, nationally as well as on the global scale.

-The recent crises faced by the European Union have increased inequalities in many areas.
+The recent crises faced by the EU have increased inequalities in many areas.
 Working for social fairness and prosperity as part of the EU priority “An economy that works for people” and the European Pillar of Social Rights also appear as key drivers for this programme.
 Individuals and businesses, in particular small and medium-sized enterprises, in the EU can only thrive if the economy works for them.
 The EU’s unique social market economy allows economies to grow and to reduce poverty and inequality.
 With Europe on a stable footing, the economy can fully respond to the needs of the EU’s citizens.

 The implementation of all EU strategies needs to fully consider the territorial dimension and limit their potentially negative differentiated impacts.
 The aim of the Territorial Agenda 2030 is to strengthen territorial cohesion in Europe.
 This means ensuring a future for all places, by enabling equal opportunities for citizens and enterprises, wherever they are located.
-Territorial cohesion reinforces cooperation and solidarity and reduces inequalities between better‐off places and those with less prosperous future perspectives.
+Territorial cohesion reinforces cooperation and solidarity and reduces inequalities between better‐off places and those with less prosperous outlooks.
 This is to the benefit of Europe as a whole and for each individual territory.
 To do so, the Territorial Agenda provides strategic orientations for spatial planning and for strengthening the territorial dimension of all relevant policies at all governance levels.
 The Territorial Agenda 2030 outlines two overarching objectives: (i) a Just Europe that offers future perspectives for all places and people; (ii) a Green Europe that protects our common livelihoods and shapes societal transition processes broken down into six priorities for the development of the European territory.

-More generally, the programme may accommodate any form of crisis (e.g. humanitarian, climatic with heath waves for instance, pandemic, etc.) that could emerge over its lifetime.
+More generally, Interreg Europe may accommodate any form of crisis (e.g. humanitarian, climatic with heath waves for instance, pandemic, etc.) that could emerge over its lifetime.